dragonx943/discord-pekofy-bot/README.md

 Then, just run `bot.py` with `python` and you're good to go!

+## "Why can't I add the bot to my server?"
+The bot is in the verification process for now.
+It can't join more than 100 servers if it's not verified.

+Sorry about that.
+You can either wait or host the bot yourself.

 ## Pull requests
 If you want to contribute to the Discord bot, feel free to make pull requests!